"Pride goes before destruction, and a haughty spirit before a fall."

 Recognizing the Hustler

-In Relationships: Always needing to be right, dismissing partner's perspective, unable to apologize.
+In relationships: Always needing to be right, dismissing his partner's perspective, unable to apologize even when the evidence is clear.

-The key sign is resentment or dependency in those being led.
-He creates followers who comply out of fear rather than inspiration.
+The telling sign is resentment or dependency in those being led.
+The Hustler creates followers who comply out of fear rather than inspiration.

 Balancing the Hustler

-Stay open to learning: Recognize that wisdom can come from anyone.
+Stay open to learning: Recognize that wisdom can come from anyone, including those he leads.

-Admit limits and mistakes: Practice admitting when you're wrong.
+Admit limits and mistakes: Practice admitting when we're wrong.
+This builds trust faster than any display of certainty.

 Lead through service: Shift from domination to inspiration.